 Riot police stands guard in a street during a protest in Chile, October, 2019.
 For the Mapuche community the National police institution (Carabineros) represents the physical action of repression ordered by agents of the state with political and economic interests.
 For decades, the institution has been questioned for its excessive use force and power abuse against civilians and Mapuche communities.

 A chicken hangs in a wall of the house of Fabiola Antiqueo(20).
 She was shot in her left eye with a tear gas can fired with a shotgun by members of riot police on May 12th, 2017.
 As a result of the impact she lost her left eye.
 Carahue, Araucanía region.
-Chile.2oth, March.
-2019.
+Chile.
+March 20th, 2019.

 Brandon Hernandez Huentecol was shot in the back while immobilized by sergeant Christian Rivera who was sentenced to 3 years probation.
 Brandon still has over 80 lead bullets in his body.
 (He was impacted with more than 130) Curaco, Araucanía region.
 Chile.
 April 18th, 2019.

-A tree stands alone in a field near Collipulli, Araucania region.
+A tree stands alone in a field near Collipulli, Araucanía region.
 This area has been labeled as “red zone” due to the ongoing land conflict between the state, landowners and Mapuche communities.
+Collipulli region, Araucanía.
+Chile.
 April 18th, 2019.
-Chile.